 There are seven restaurants within one block of the Boulder Dam Hotel, as well as more than 50 restaurants, coffee shops, and diners in Boulder City.

-Teachers selected to participate will receive a stipend of $1,200 upon their completion of the workshop session.
+Those selected to participate will receive a stipend of $1,200 upon their completion of the workshop session.
 Stipends are intended to help defray the costs of travel to and from the project location, books, and living expenses while at the workshop.
-Summer scholars should be aware that stipends are taxable income and should be reported accordingly.
+You should be aware that stipends are taxable income and should be reported accordingly.

-NEH summer scholars are required to attend all scheduled meetings and to engage fully in all project activities.
-NEH Summer Scholars who do not complete the full tenure of the project will receive a reduced stipend.
+Participants are required to attend all scheduled meetings and to engage fully in all project activities.
+Those who do not complete the full tenure of the project will receive a reduced stipend and will incur a significant delay in their reimbursement check.